gilligan/daml/unreleased.rst

   via ``daml json-api`` or by passing ``--json-api-port 7575`` to ``daml start``.
 You can find more information in the `README <https://github.com/digital-asset/daml/blob/master/ledger-service/http-json/README.md>`_.
++ [Ledger API] ActiveContractsService now specifies to always return at least one message with the offset.
+This removes a special case where clients would need to check if the stream was empty or not.